meilisearch/documentation/reference/features/search_parameters.md

 <CodeSamples id="search_parameter_guide_matches_1" />

-You would get the following response with **information about the matches in the `_matchesInfo` object**:

-Note how MeiliSearch searches for `winter` and `feast` separately because of the whitespace.
+You would get the following response with **information about the matches in the `_matchesInfo` object**.
+Note how MeiliSearch searches for `winter` and `feast` separately because of the whitespace:

 ```json
 {